finlaycampbell/WhatsAppR/Readme.md

 [![Build Status](https://travis-ci.org/finlaycampbell/WhatsAppR.svg?branch=master)](https://travis-ci.org/finlaycampbell/WhatsAppR)

-# WhatsAppR: visualising WhatsApp conversation data
+# WhatsAppR: Visualising WhatsApp Conversation Data

-This package visualises WhatsApp conversation data.
+This package shows you what time of day you WhatsApp most, what words you use most commonly, who messages more and replies more quickly.

-# Installing the package
+## Installing the package

 To install the devel version of the package, type: